Despite a flurry of meetings on Russia's war in Ukraine, major obstacles to peace remain

 Putin has balked at that prospect.
 With his forces inching forward in Ukraine, he has little incentive to freeze their movement.

 Ahead of his meeting with the Russian leader last week, Trump threatened Russia with “severe consequences” if it didn’t accept a ceasefire.
-Afterward, he dropped that demand and said it was best to focus on a comprehensive peace deal — as Putin has pushed for.
+Afterward, he dropped that demand and said it was best to focus on a comprehensive peace deal — an approach that Putin has pushed for.

 Trump said in Monday’s Oval Office meeting with Zelenskyy that a ceasefire between Russia and Ukraine was “unnecessary.”
 But after his closed-door meeting with European leaders and Zelenskyy, Trump told reporters that “all of us would obviously prefer the immediate ceasefire while we work on a lasting peace.”

-Note: This story has been updated to clarify the number of Ukrainian regions or parts of regions that Russia holds.